Tax-advantaged venture capital schemes

 The Enterprise Investment Scheme (EIS) was launched in 1994, replacing the Business Expansion Scheme as a method of encouraging investment in new businesses that were trying to grow.
 During the 2014-15 tax year, over £1.8 billion was invested under EIS; the cumulative total since the scheme’s launch reaching £14.2 billion which had been invested into approximately 25,000 companies.

-An investor can place up to £1million per year in EIS qualifying schemes, or £2million per year if at least £1 million of that figure is invested in knowledge-intensive companies.
+You can invest a maximum of £1million per year in EIS qualifying schemes, or £2million per year if at least £1 million of that figure is invested in knowledge-intensive companies.
 Generally, the minimum investment is £10,000 per year.
 Investment can be made by either investing directly in a qualifying business or using a fund manager as an intermediary.
 For inexperienced investors the fund manager route is the safer option as they tend to exclude companies that are still in an embryonic phase, focusing instead on inherently lower-risk operational projects.

 Income tax relief at 30% of the cost of the investment is available at the time of making the investment although the shares then have to be held for a minimum of three years.
 Similarly, providing the shares have been held for the three-year period, no capital gains tax applies when the shares are sold.

 For a business to qualify for investment under the Enterprise Investment Scheme, it must carry out a ‘qualifying trade’; have a permanent establishment in the UK; have been trading for at least four months, not be trading on a recognised stock exchange; not be controlled by another company (with exceptions); not have more than 50% of its shares owned by another company; have fewer than 250 employees and have no more than £15million in gross assets.
 The qualifying criteria for those firms considered to be ‘knowledge intensive’ are slightly different.

 3. Social Investment Tax Relief (SITR)